apache/maven/README.md

 the concept of a project object model (POM), Maven can manage a project's build, reporting and documentation from a central piece of information.

-If you think you have found a bug, please file in an issue into [Maven Issue Tracker](https://issues.apache.org/jira/browse/MNG)
+If you think you have found a bug, please file an issue in the [Maven Issue Tracker](https://issues.apache.org/jira/browse/MNG).

 Documentation
 -------------

 More information can be found on [Apache Maven Homepage][maven-home].
-Question related to the usage of the Maven should be posted on the [Maven User List][users-list].
+Questions related to the usage of Maven should be posted on the [Maven User List][users-list].